A geometric look at momentum flux and stress in fluid mechanics: Concluding remarks

 or $k_{i;j} + k_{j;i} = 0$.
 For example, if the domain $\Mc$ is $\mathbb{R}^3$ or a periodic domain (flat torus), these are translations; for a sphere $\Mc = S^2$ these are rotations.
 The associated conservation law is obtained by noting that

 where the vanishing of the term $\nabla k \dwedge \tau$ follows from the symmetry of $\tau$ as in (\ref{eqtausym}) and use of (\ref{equsefulidentity}).
-Contracting $k$ with the first leg of the dynamical equation for the 1-form valued momentum then leads to a conservation law.
-For instance, in the case of viscous compressible fluids, contracting $w$ with (\ref{mom4v}) gives
+Contracting $k$ with the first leg of the dynamical equation for the 1-form valued momentum